 Here are some new exciting features which make the passenger love and appreciate electric taxi rides.

-Recently, I was able to ride as a passenger in the newest TXE taxi around London.
-The first thing that stands out is how spacious it is – six available passenger seats with wheelchair accessibility makes the ride truly pleasant and comfortable.
+Recently, I was able to ride as a passenger in the newest Sherbet Electric taxi around London.
+The first thing that stands out is how spacious it is – there were six available passenger seats including wheelchair accessibility which makes the ride truly pleasant and comfortable.

 Licensed London taxis are known for being loud.
 You will be surprised how hardly noticeable the movement of the electric taxi is.
-They are absent the noisy diesel and clanging vibrations of TX’s older versions.
-You can easily unwind and relax or hold a conversation without any noise disruptions.
+They are absent from the noisy diesel and clanging vibrations of taxis’ older versions.
+You can easily unwind, work or relax and hold a conversation without any noise disruptions.

 London electric vehicle company (LEVC) has equipped every TXE taxi with USB charging points as well as a full-size power socket which can be used to charge your laptop or smartphone for example.
-On top of that, you’re able to gain access to free 4G Wifi while on board, control air conditioning with climate control and switch on/off the speaker to communicate with your driver.
-You can make payments via cash and card including contactless.
+On top of that, you’re able to gain access to free 4G Wifi while onboard, control air conditioning with climate control and switch on/off the speaker to communicate with your taxi driver.
+You can also make payments via cash and card including contactless.

 I booked my journey via Sherbet Ride which is now live and taking bookings.
 Passengers can book in many ways.
 There are a user-friendly app, a web booker and a telephone booking service.
 Sherbet Ride also offers very competitive fixed fares, so the cost of the journey is known from the start.

-With the introduction of the Ultra-low Emission zone in London this April, more business will be moving over to taxi companies who operate an electric fleet.
+With the introduction of the Ultra-low Emission zone in London this April, more businesses will be moving over to taxi companies that operate an electric fleet.
 Businesses in the zone need to think about ways to reduce pollution and reduce their carbon footprint.